-1. What is an N-Channel MOSFET?
+1. What is an N-channel MOSFET?

 An N-channel MOSFET is a three-terminal semiconductor device used primarily as an electronic switch or amplifier.
 The three terminals are: